mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

   ``set_output_dim``, and ``set_dtype``.
 Those are the setters for ``input_dim``, ``output_dim`` and ``dtype``, which are Python `properties <http://www.python.org/2.2/descrintro.html>`_.
-  If a subclass needs to change the default behaviour, the internal methods ``_set_input_dim``, ``_set_output_dim`` and ``_set_dtype`` can be overwritten.
+  If a subclass needs to change the default behavior, the internal methods ``_set_input_dim``, ``_set_output_dim`` and ``_set_dtype`` can be overwritten.
 The property setter will call the internal method after some basic testing and internal settings.
 The private methods